When President John A. Delaney addressed

 Jennifer Zuniga, Teacher, Child Development Research

-Jessica Barber, a program assistant in Continuing Education, was named to the dean’s
+Jessica Scott, a program assistant in Continuing Education, was named to the dean’s

 list at Florida State College at Jacksonville for the spring term.
 Barber works